abyssDS/sfmlWiki/Faq.md

 ### <a name="languages"/>In which languages is SFML available?

 SFML is implemented in C++.
-That said, several bindings have been created for other languages that allow SFML to be used from C, D, Ruby, and Python.
+That said, several bindings have been created for other languages that allow SFML to be used from C, D, Ruby, OCaml, Java and Python.
 A .NET binding (C#, C++/CLI, VB.NET, …) is also in development.

 ### <a name="license"/>Under what license is SFML available?